 Overall, evergreen content sends a signal to audiences that you have a firm understanding of your industry.
 Whether people are on your website because they were looking for your specific brand or because your blog answered their question – evergreen content sets you up to be a thought leader in your industry and a trusted source of information.

-For more helpful tips about how to boost your content:
+For more helpful tips about how to boost your content check out these blogs: